CriticalBlue/demo-approov-io-web/README.md

 # Approov Demo Server

 A very simple Nginx server running on a docker container behind Traefik to serve as the homepage for demo.approov.io, the default page used by the Traefik setup.
+This also directs any undefined subdomains of demo.approov.io to the default page.

 ## Production Deployment

-This guide assumes that you are in the EC2 server that you setup by following the [AWS EC2 Traefik](https://github.com/approov/aws-ec2-traefik-setup) setup guide.
+This guide assumes that you are in the EC2 server that you setup by following the [AWS EC2 Traefik setup guide](https://github.com/approov/aws-ec2-traefik-setup).

 First, create a docker network for Traefik:

 ```console
 sudo docker network create traefik
 ```
-> **NOTE:** This network should already exist if you followed to the letter the [Traefik setup](https://github.com/approov/aws-ec2-traefik-setup).
+> **NOTE:** This network should already exist if you followed the [Traefik setup instructions](https://github.com/approov/aws-ec2-traefik-setup).

 Now, git clone this repo into the home folder `/home/ec2-user`: